 These pricing battles are taking place in the uninsured customer market.
 The insured customers tend to purchase through mail-order programs, such as those offered by Caremark, Medco and Express Scripts, where prices are already lower.

 Walmart, which launched $4 generic prescriptions in 2006, has a long track record of improving the affordability of medications and innovating in consumer healthcare.
 In 2022, Walmart had Pharmacy locations nationwide.
 The company offers its Walmart Wellness App, which enables customers to track and manage their medications and other healthcare needs.
 It also recently acquired a multispecialty telehealth provider, MeMD, to enable the company to provide access to virtual care across the nation, including urgent, behavioral and primary care.
-The company has also innovated services such as quarterly Wellness Days where customers can get vaccines, and check their cholesterol A1C and blood pressure.
+The company has also innovated services such as quarterly Wellness Days where customers can get vaccines and check their cholesterol, A1C and blood pressure.
 To reduce its diabetic customers’ cost of insulin the company introduced a private brand of insulin offering customers significant price savings.

 In 2021, Walmart introduced Walmart + Rx for less offering even greater discounts on prescriptions to members.
 This membership program costs $12.95 per month.
-This program is in digital pharmacy savings card at 4000 participating Walmart pharmacies nationwide.
+This program is a digital pharmacy savings card usable at 4000 participating Walmart pharmacies nationwide.
 The program offers major discounts on thousands of prescriptions.
 The discount can be as much is 85% off but company estimates that average savings are closer to 65%.
 The program also offers 6 select prescriptions for no cost at all.

 The drug prescription business is a highly fragmented market.
 In 2021, the top 10 pharmacies ranked by prescription drug market share: CVS 24.5%, Walgreens Boots 18%, CIGNA 10.9%, UnitedHealth 6.8%, Walmart 4.5%, Kroger 3%, Rite Aid 2.4%, Humana 1.8%, Albertsons 1.1%, and Publix 1%.
 The top 10 account for a little under 70% of the total market.
 The top 4 companies are all pharmacy benefit managers.
 Walmart continues as the largest retail pharmacy in the US.
-The company has partnered with McKesson Corporation for many years to provide cost effective pharmaceuticals to its customers.
+The company has partnered with McKesson Corporation for many years to provide pharmaceuticals cost effectively to its customers.